Troubleshooting & Tips

 If the user who created the OAuth token hasn't changed their default API group, your calls may be using the group they created before being assigned to the organization with higher limits and a custom domain.

-To bypass the defaults, include a specific group and custom domain in your calls.
+To bypass the defaults and avoid issues with groups and domains, always include a specific group and custom domain in your calls.

-To change the default group, sign in to Bitly, open the profile menu, select Profile Settings, click Default API Group, choose the default group and click Save.
+To change the user's default group, sign in to Bitly, open the profile menu, select Settings, click Integrations, choose the default group and click Save changes.

 What's the INVALID_ARG_DOMAIN error?

 You'll see this error when a call is trying to shorten links with a group that doesn't have access to the specified domain.

 Custom domains are assigned to groups.
 If a shorten call with a custom domain relies on the authorizing user's default group, and the domain can't be accessed from that group, the call will fail.
 By specifying a group in the group_guid parameter, you will ensure that the correct group and domain are referenced.

 The best solution for this error is to specify the group_guid in the body of /v4/shorten.